 He successfully co-sponsored and helped to pass the Americans with Disabilities Act, strengthened the Equal Credit Opportunity Law and co-authored and successfully amended the Civil Rights Bill of 1991 to apply its provisions to U.S. citizens working for American-based companies abroad.
 He also sponsored legislative initiatives banning assault weapons and establishing stalking as a federal crime.

-Kweisi Mfume left his Congressional seat to become President and Chief Executive Officer of the NAACP in February of 1996 after being unanimously elected to the post and served there for 9 years.
+Kweisi Mfume left his Congressional seat to become President and Chief Executive Officer of the NAACP in February of 1996 after being unanimously elected to the post and served there for nine years.
 During that time he significantly raised the national profile of the NAACP while helping to restore its prominence among the nation’s civil rights organizations.

 He is widely credited with helping to raise over 90 million dollars in outside contributions for the organization while at the same time creating its national Corporate Diversity Project, developing Television Diversity Agreements with NBC, ABC, CBS and Fox, and establishing 75 new college-based NAACP chapters across the nation.
-His program to increase the organization’s relevance included civil rights enforcement, economic empowerment, educational excellence, workforce diversity, affordable health care and youth outreach.
+His program to increase the organization’s relevance included civil rights enforcement, economic empowerment, educational excellence, workforce diversity, affordable healthcare and youth outreach.

 Status as a Non-Governmental Organization (NGO) within that world body with all of the rights and privileges thereto and pertaining.

 Mfume was an original member of the Continuity of Government Commission funded by the Carnegie, Hewlett Packard, and MacArthur foundations.
 The Commission was created to study and recommend reforms related to Presidential and Congressional succession in a time of national catastrophic crisis or in the event of a terrorist attack.

-Appointed by the Secretary of Health and Human Services he currently sits on the National Advisory Council on Minority Health and Health Disparities at the National Institutes of Health (NIH).
+Appointed by the Secretary of Health and Human Services, he currently sits on the National Advisory Council on Minority Health and Health Disparities at the National Institutes of Health (NIH).

-He has made appearances as a guest commentator on the ABC “This Week Program” and has been featured on 60 Minutes, The Today Show, Good Morning America, Meet the Press, The O'Reilly Factor, Hardball, Nightline and countless other news and public affairs programs.
-He remains a constant advocate for bi-partisan political cooperation and conversation over crisis.
+He has made appearances as a guest commentator on the ABC “This Week Program” and has been featured on 60 Minutes, The Today Show, Good Morning America; Meet the Press, The O'Reilly Factor, Hardball, The Daily RunDown, Nightline and countless other news and public affairs programs.
+He remains a constant advocate for bi-partisan political cooperation on healthcare, social and economic issues.

 He has been honored with hundreds of other awards, proclamations and citations.
-His former bestselling autobiography published by Ballantine Books (Random House) New York, NY is entitled “No Free Ride.”
+His bestselling autobiography published by Ballantine Books (Random House) New York, NY is entitled “No Free Ride.”